-A recent segment on WBZ-TV explained how traffic is choking the Boston area, and how smarter tolling can help:
+A July 2018 segment on WBZ-TV explained how traffic is choking the Boston area, and how smarter tolling can help:

 And while no one likes to pay more, a recent public opinion poll shows that a majority of voters actually support smarter tolling if the revenue is used to solve congestion.
 People get it.

 Of course, we are paying for congestion right now with lost time, air pollution, and quality of life because we can't spend time with family and friends when we are stuck in traffic.

 Solutions that work

 In addition to hastening the ongoing congestion study and producing a draft report, MassDOT should embrace a pilot program to provide discounted tolls to drivers who drive off-peak.
 This would free up road space for those who need to drive during rush hour.